 Substantially reduced incentives to increase volume — combined with increased incentives to provide currently undervalued FFS — creates flexibility that will expedite innovations in care delivery, particularly for individuals with chronic, complex, or costly illnesses.

 All alternative payment models (APMs) and payment reforms designed to deliver better care at lower costs share a common pathway to success.
 All clinicians, payers, and other players in the health care system must make fundamental changes in their day-to-day operations to improve quality and reduce health care costs.

 However, a critical mass of payers must broadly adopt the new APMs and payment reforms before these operational changes can become viable and attractive.

-Medicare beneficiaries in alternative payment models have more control over their health care, while providers have better information about their patients’ medical history — and stronger relationships with their patients’ other providers.
+Medicare beneficiaries in alternative payment models have more control over their health care, while clinicians have better information about their patients’ medical history — and stronger relationships with their patients’ other clinicians.

 Doctors and other clinicians can focus on coordinating care to ensure their patients, especially those with chronic conditions, get the right care at the right time — while avoiding medical errors and duplication.

-Alternative payment models give providers an incentive to coordinate care inside and outside the doctor’s office.
-Through coordinated care providers can, for example:
+Alternative payment models give clinicians an incentive to coordinate care inside and outside the doctor’s office.
+Through coordinated care clinicians can, for example:

 - Help patients with their medications